r-forge/tradesys/pkg/readme.txt

   long enough.
 I'm still not sure whether we have the best solution and wonder whether the splice and splooth functions (not yet included here) can provide the basis for a better approach.

+- Optimising signalmap.
+There must be a way using clever math that we can remove the iteration.